vesoft-inc/nebula/CODE_OF_CONDUCT.md

 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/), version 1.4, available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html

-Currently we use clang-format to format the code.
-We recommend you to configure the clang-format according to the IDE / editor you use.
-The following link is how to configure vim / emacs / vscode to use clang-format.

 For answers to common questions about this code of conduct, see https://www.contributor-covenant.org/faq